Rajdooth

-Rajdooth is a 2019 Telugu language film co-directed by Arjun Gunnala and Carthyk.
+Rajdooth is a 2019 Telugu language action comedy film co-directed by Arjun Gunnala and Carthyk.
 The film stars debutant Meghamsh and Nakshatara in the lead roles.

 Production

 Meghamash, the 19-year-old older son of late Srihari and Disco Shanti, was cast to make his film debut.
 The crew of the film are all debutants as well.
 The film is named Rajdooth after the motorcycle of the same name.